The best of Coolangatta, including places to stay, where to eat, and things to do.

 Point Danger was named by Captain Cook and today features a magnificent lookout providing 180-degree views along the coastline and out to the wide expanse of ocean.
 A memorial to Captain Cook is a feature of Point Danger along with walking track, grassed areas and sheltered tables for picnics at the popular spot.

 Continuing south, and down the hill now, is Duranbah Beach which is a hugely popular spot with surfers.
-There are two parks at either end of Duranbah, the northerly one featuring barbecues and sheltered seating and at south end a grassed area and kids playground.
+There are two parks at either end of Duranbah, the northerly one featuring barbecues and sheltered seating and at the southern end, a grassed area and kids playground.

 Along the Esplanade you’ll find plenty of food outlets to suit a variety of tastes including coffee shops, major fast food outlets, cafes and restaurants along with healthy options all offering sit down areas with views out across the foreshore and ocean.